 Trust Systems or Consensus – The consensus protocol is designed to maintain a common, unambiguous ordering of transactions and blocks and guarantees the integrity and consistency of the blockchain across geographically distributed nodes.
 State of consensus is reached when all nodes produce the same output and the outputs produced by the nodes are valid according to the rules of the protocol.

 Business Rules or Contracts – This is a rules component, as needed by any business to define the flow of value and state of a transaction.

-An important success factor for blockchains in an enterprise architecture is middleware.
-They need to be integrated with each other and several other systems, communication protocols, and technologies in real time.
+An important success factor for blockchains in enterprise architecture is middleware.
+They need to be integrated with each other and several other systems, communication protocols, and technologies in real-time.